Human and AI Perceptual Differences in Image Classification Errors: Quantifying Perceptual Differences

-We conduct a similar analysis as Section~\ref{sec:diff-ml diffculty} to seek opportunities for human-machine complimentary teaming from the human difficulty perspective instead.
-To quantify the human difficulty levels we use time spent labeling an image, and an entropy-based measure of human agreement.
+We repeat the partitioning experiments via new criteria: this time partitioning by human difficulty rather than machine difficulty.
+To quantify the human difficulty levels, we use time spent labeling an image and an entropy-based measure of human agreement.

 \textbf{Time Spent:} Assuming the $i$-th human annotator spent $t_i(x)$ time (in seconds) in annotating sample $x$, we adopt the average time spent on sample $x$ as a measure to indicate the difficulty level of the given task $x$.
 Mathematically, $\bar{t}(x):=\frac{1}{k}\sum_{i\in[k]} t_i(x)$.
 A large $\bar{t}(x)$ means the sample $x$ is relatively hard for human annotators since it requires humans to spend a long time on annotation.
-We calculated average time consumption using the CIFAR-H dataset~\cite{peterson2019human}, since CIFAR-N lacks annotator time information.
+We calculated average time consumption using the CIFAR-H dataset~\cite{peterson2019human} since CIFAR-N lacks annotator time information.